I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 At just under $200 it's cheaper than Asus' aging option above and likewise has height, pivot, swivel, and tilt adjustment.

 While it's certainly not cheap, the Asus ROG SWIFT IPS PG279QZ combines super-low input lag, a high refresh rate (144 Hz), and G-Sync compatibility to give gamers, with extra money to spend, a powerhouse option.
+It's an impressive G-Sync monitor.

 This monitor is similar to the PG279Q but you're more likely to find a good panel with the newer option.
 So, go with the new model if it's in stock.